Alignak-monitoring-contrib/alignak-webui/CONTRIBUTING.md

 License
 -------

-By contributing your code, you agree to license your contribution under the GPL version 3.
+By contributing your code, you agree to license your contribution under the `GPL version 3 <http://opensource.org/licenses/GPL-3.0>`_ license terms.